Stop Making Statements and Start Listening to Collaborate

 Share This Post:

-There are 3 main ways we communicate:
+There are three main ways we communicate:

-1. We Listen
+1. We listen

-2. We ask Questions
+2. We ask questions

-3. We make Statements
+3. We make statements

 • Raoul: “I think the slides should be brief.”

-• Bess: “Oh that reminds me of the time when I…”
+• Bess: “Oh, that reminds me of the time when I . . .”

->>Learn more at the webinar: What Artificial Intelligence Can’t Do, Human Intelligence Can
+What Artificial Intelligence Can’t Do, Human Intelligence Can

-Hmm… Obviously, Bess is not listening intently and probably won’t be asking any clarifying questions.
+Obviously, Bess is not listening intently and probably won’t be asking any clarifying questions.
 Raoul will either continue to make statements until they are finally heard or fade out to silence.
 An opportunity to connect and collaborate is lost.

-Listening intently is your gateway to communication and therefore, collaboration.
+Listening intently is your gateway to communication and, therefore, collaboration.
 That’s why it’s #1 on the communication hot top 3 list!

-Just like Bess, you believe you are listening, yet 75% of the time you are distracted, or preoccupied.
-It’s not just a technology obstacle, you could be anticipating, judging, assuming, daydreaming, planning or maybe thinking of that great question you’re going to ask to show how much you are listening …oh and you just missed the rest of what the other person was saying.
+Just like Bess, you believe you are listening, yet 75% of the time, you are distracted or preoccupied.
+It’s not just a technology obstacle.
+You could be anticipating, judging, assuming, daydreaming, planning, or maybe thinking of that great question you’re going to ask to show how much you are listening . . . oh and you just missed the rest of what the other person was saying.

 When that happens, you miss a pivotal moment to connect, and you’ve slowed any momentum of the interaction.